danst0/TodosExtension/README.md

 ## Offene Todos
 - [ ] Esc closes the Preferences Window
+- [ ] for the webapp please use long lifed cookies to prevent further needs for login

 ## Erledigte Todos
 - [x] Add a license CC BY NC SA